WebStars-GmbH/Issue-Tracking-Application/README.md

    `cd Issue-Tracking-Application`

-3. Install the dependencies with maven:
+3. Install the dependencies:
+   `npm install`
    `mvn install`

-4. In the application.properites change the  Cloud SQL connection string:
+5. In the application.properites change the  Cloud SQL connection string:
    `DB_CONNECTION_STRING=postgres://<username>:<password>@<host>:<port>/<database>`
 We will provide you the connection string on request

-5. Start the application with your IDE:
+6. Start the application with your IDE:
     `run Application.java`
    The application should now be running on http://localhost:3000

-6. Make sure all tests pass.
+7. Make sure all tests pass.

-7. Start making your changes in a new branch:
+8. Start making your changes in a new branch:
    `git checkout -b your-branch-name`